Kdenlive is a robust video editor built with KDE frameworks. The MLT framework handles a lot of the video processing itself.

-Remember that you might need to download FFmpeg or some other open-source codecs to make it work with your computer.
+Remember that you might need to download FFmpeg or other open-source codecs to make it work with your computer.

 Core features include a timeline with multiple tracks, a clip list, transitions, and other effects.